-Andrew C. Wood focuses his practice primarily on patent litigation, leveraging his keen understanding of a variety of technologies to help protect the intellectual property interests of his clients.
-He has worked with clients in diverse areas including GPS electronics, pharmaceuticals, food and beverage packaging, and building materials.
+Andrew leverages his keen understanding of a variety of technologies to assist clients in diverse areas including building materials, medical devices, semiconductor devices and manufacturing processes, GPS electronics, pharmaceuticals, and food and beverage packaging.

 Before joining Fitch Even, Andrew worked as an associate at a Midwest-based litigation defense law firm.
 While attending DePaul University College of Law, he served as a patent extern to the Honorable Amy St. Eve of the U.S. District Court for the Northern District of Illinois.